MoveForwardLimited/sphinxsearch_exceptions/README.md

 # Sphixsearch Exceptions
 Sphinxsearch Exceptions Editor

-This is a small web app to manage, easily than a text editor, and find new exception to handle.
+This is a small web app to manage Sphinxsearch exceptions (https://sphinxsearch.com/).
+Easily than a text editor, with the feature to find new exception to handle.

 To install:
 ```